pydio/pydio-doc-howto/cells_proxy_apache.md

 - The **AllowEncodedSlashes** enabled, may be necessary if not activated globally in Apache.
 It enables API calls like `/a/meta/bulk/path%2F%to%2Ffolder`.
 - When configuring Cells, even on another port, **make sure to bind it directly to the cells.example.com** as well (like Apache).
 This is necessary for the presigned URL used with S3 API for uploads and downloads (they used signed headers and a mismatch between received Host headers may break the signature).
 Another option is to still bind Cells using a local IP, then in the Admin Settings, under Configs Backend, use the field “Replace Host Header for S3 Signature” and use the internal IP here.
 - `nocanon` is required after the **ProxyPass** to be able to download files that contains special characters such as commas/parthensis.
+- **websocket** make sure to proxy the websocket depending on your protocol (ws, or wss).

 ### Cells Sync

-Unfortunately apache does not seem to completely support gRPC therefore you will require the use of another reverse proxy for the gRPC part (tied to the Cells Sync desktop application).
+Unfortunately apache does not seem to completely support gRPC therefore you probably will need to use another software to reverse proxy the gRPC part (tied to the Cells Sync desktop application).

 - You are running Cells with SSL (can be self_signed).
 - You have set the port with the following env variable `PYDIO_GRPC_EXTERNAL=33060`.

-> Note: you can use whatever value you wish for the port.
+> Note: the port defined for the gRPC can use any value.

 #### Caddy webserver